How to Make Arancini

 - Prepare a bowl of warmish water for dipping your hands (it’s easier to roll the arancini with slightly wet hands – the rice doesn’t stick as easily.)

-- Taking a bit of risotto, press it into the palm of your hand.
-Place a square of mozz into the centre and press another bit of risotto on top, rolling it into a ball.
+- Wet your hands and take a bit of risotto, pressing it into the palm of your hand.
+Place a square or two of cheese into the centre and press another bit of risotto on top, rolling it into a ball with the cheese nestled inside.

 - Place the rolled arancini on the parchment-lined baking tray.